Judge imposes gag order on Trump in New York "hush money" case

 "The consequences of those statements included not only fear on the part of the individual targeted, but also the assignment of increased security resources to investigate threats and protect the individuals and family members thereof," Merchan wrote.

-The order bars Trump from commenting on potential witnesses in the case, prospective jurors, court staff, lawyers in the district attorney's office and the relatives of any counsel or court staffer.
-He is allowed to comment on Bragg himself, as well as Merchan.
+The order bars Trump from commenting or causing others to comment on potential witnesses in the case, prospective jurors, court staff, lawyers in the district attorney's office and the relatives of any counsel or court staffer.
+He is allowed to criticize Bragg himself, as well as Merchan.
 The case is scheduled to go to trial on April 15.

 Trump mentioned Merchan's adult daughter in a social media post Tuesday morning, decrying her work for a Democratic consulting firm.
 Trump's lawyers in 2023 argued Merchan should step down from the case, an effort Merchan rejected.